-I’ll usually start with a base layer like a silk tank, or (if frigid enough) a long-sleeved silk tee or long underwear.
+I’ll usually start with a base layer like a silk tank, or (if frigid enough) long underwear.
 I like silk because I find I don’t overheat in it, and my other clothing slides over easily without sticking.
 Any of the tops above would be the next layer after that.

-The boot choices cover a range of temperatures, and all are weatherproof.
+The boot choices cover a range of temperature, conditions, and levels of formality.
+I’ve selected colors other than black to provide options, but black footwear would work just as well.
+Yes, you can wear black and navy together.
 Again, choose your footwear first (and be sure it’s well broken-in!) and go from there.

-Next week I’ll have some outerwear suggestions and outfit ideas using these pieces, so do check back.
+Next week I’ll have some outerwear suggestions and outfit ideas using this winter travel wardrobe capsule (as well as adding more color), so do check back.